Maria-Djadi01/Open-Sentiment/README.md

 <img src="Dashboard2.png">

 ## Evaluation Results
-The sentiment analysis model was evaluated using a test dataset to measure its accuracy, precision, recall, F1 score, and loss.
+The classification model of the daridja and not_daridja of the feedback was evaluated using a test dataset to measure its accuracy, precision, recall, F1 score, and loss.
 The evaluation results are as follows:

 - **Accuracy:** 0.973939393939394
 - **Precision score:** 0.9745353509366887